MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 #### Follow tweets by users

+Stream public tweets by one or more users.
+This includes tweets and retweets created and replies to the user, but not mentions of the user.

-Get the user IDs of one or more Twitter users to follow.
+First get the user IDs of one or more Twitter users to follow.

-?> Do not use Twitter screen names.
-If you only have screen names, follow the instructions in [Lookup user ID for a screen name](#lookup-user-id-for-a-screen-name)
+?> Make sure you specify **user IDs** and not screen names.
+If you need to, see the instructions on how to [Lookup user ID for a screen name](#lookup-user-id-for-a-screen-name).

-Pass the **follow** parameter using a `list` of strings.
+Then pass the **follow** parameter using a `list` of strings.

 e.g.